ryanorsinger/1001-drills-js/README.md

 <img src="https://media.giphy.com/media/tw0OQHVWHVrSo/giphy.gif" alt="drill bit drilling">

-Rationale:
+## Rationale:
 Drills are purposeful rehearsal aimed at improving performance.
-Pracitioners need drills to drill competency and invest in automaticity
+Pracitioners need drills to drill competency and invest in automaticity.
+Drills function by applying repetition and pressure.

-Getting Started:
+## Getting Started:
+- Make sure you've already got node installed.
+- clone this repository
+- `npm install`
+- `npm run`
+- navigate your browser to `http://localhost:port` where port is displayed in

+or

+- Remix in glitch with one click.

 Thoughts for additional material:
 - Progression: booleans->numbers->strings->functions->conditionals->arrays->objects->higherOrderFunctions